jcbendernh/PowerBIPipelines/README.md

 # PowerBIPipelines
 In this repo, I will walk you through three options available with regards to utilizing Power BI Pipelines:
 1. Manually through the Power BI Web Service
-2. Utilize Powershell commands via the Power BI Rest API
+2. Utilize PowerShell commands via the Power BI Rest API
 3. Utilize Azure DevOps

 ## Key Concepts